Offirmo-graveyard/hello-world-npm/README.md

 # Hello world (npm)

-While this module is a real npm module, its main purpose is to experiment a "modern" (typescript or ES6) module consumption by various environments, including legacy.
+A hello world npm module whose main purpose is to experiment a 'modern' (typescript / ES6) module declaration and its consumption by various environments, including legacy.

 This module is aiming at having optimal consumption by :
 * typescript 1 & 2